robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 Weakness are any mistakes in implementation, design, or other phases of the software development lifecycle.
 --

-## .red[Basis for belief] increases if data-driven evidence available for reducing weaknesses
+## .red[Basis for belief] increases if data-driven evidence is available for reducing weaknesses

 ---
 class: center, middle